3scale/porta/portafly/doc/ux_specs/backend/create_backend.md

     * Validation alerts ([specs](../../global_components/alerts.md)):
        <!-- * Name is already in use on form submit -->
        * Name is already in use recommendation on _onblur_
-  * System name [required] > text input w/ placeholder and helper text
+  * System name [required] > text input with placeholder and helper text
     * Inline help:
       * Label include a `pf-icon-help` icon
       * Icon toggles a popover ([PF specs](https://www.patternfly.org/v4/documentation/react/components/popover))